quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 * The DCID might not be long enough for the routing algorithm to process.
 * The extracted server mapping might not correspond to an active server.
-* A field that should be all zeroes after decryption may not be so.

 Load balancers MUST forward packets with long headers with non-compliant DCIDs to an active server using an algorithm of its own choosing.
 It need not